ACCESS-Hive/access_docs/docs/um/how-to/index.md

-### How-to Guides
+# How-to Guides
-Contains various Goal-oriented How-to guides.
-This is the section that a user of the models will go to in order to achieve a specific goal.
-This is the most likely section to expand over time as we gather more and more examples on what people wanted to do.
+This section contains various How-to guides specific to running ACCESS model suites.
+This is where a user of the models will go to in order to find out how to achieve a specific goal and, hence, is likely to expand over time as we gather more and more examples on what people want to do.

 Initial ideas include: